BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			 elemental damage and cooldown rate, which can be useful.

-		Heart of the Ancients
-			-FFYL duration and life (vanilla), plus 30% increased critical damage.
+		Heart of the Ancients (specifically the AR version) -FFYL duration and life (vanilla), plus increased critical damage.

 		Wings of the Ancients (New)